aftco/aftco.github.io/_posts/2014-02-20-14-24-what-do-you-do-detroit-pistons-with-playoffs-fleeting-and-futures-on-the-line.md

 link: http://www.mlive.com/pistons/index.ssf/2014/02/what_do_you_do_detroit_pistons.html
 ---

-mlive also had a good write-up of the Pistons backs being against the wall trying to make the playoffs.
-Couple of relavent quotes:
+mlive also had a good write-up of the Pistons' backs being against the wall trying to make the playoffs.
+On Dumars:

 > Your president of basketball operations, Joe Dumars, is a lame duck.

 I couldn't agree more, but Gores has the final say here and it looks like he's not willing to make a change.

 And:

 > The Pistons knew the importance of the Charlotte back-to-back before they even left for All-Star break.
 >